CDC says many Americans can now go outside without a mask

 “Today, I hope, is a day when we can take another step back to the normalcy of before,” CDC Director Dr. Rochelle Walensky said.
 “Over the past year, we have spent a lot of time telling Americans what you can’t do.
 Today, I am going to tell you some of the things you can do, if you are fully vaccinated."

-The change comes as more than half of U.S. adults have gotten at least one dose of vaccine, and more than a third have been fully vaccinated.
+The change comes as more than half of U.S. adults — or about 140 million people — have received at least one dose of vaccine, and more than a third have been fully vaccinated.

 Walensky said the decision was driven by rising vaccination numbers; declines in COVID-19 cases, hospitalizations and deaths; and research showing that less than 10% of documented instances of transmission of the virus happened outdoors.

-Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham, welcomed the change in guidance.
+Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham, welcomed the change.

 “It’s the return of freedom,” Saag said.
 “It’s the return of us being able to do normal activities again.
 We’re not there yet, but we’re on the exit ramp.
 And that’s a beautiful thing.”